 About the Ingredients

-We use lamb liver for this kebab recipe.
+For this liver kebab recipe, we use lamb liver.
 You can find it at butchers or in most supermarkets.
-In the Uk, we usually buy it from the supermarket, where it is already cleaned, with the thin membrane removed and the tough veins trimmed.
+In the UK, we usually buy it from the supermarket, where it is already cleaned, with the thin membrane removed and the tough veins trimmed.
 If you are getting it from a butcher, ask them to prepare it this way for you.

-Lamb tail fat is a must-have for liver kebabs (also known as ciger kebabi) in Turkey.
-It adds an amazing flavor and keeps the liver juicy while grilling.
-If you cannot find it, you can still make a delicious kebab without it.
+Lamb tail fat is a must-have for liver kebabs (also known as ciğer şiş) in Turkey.
+It adds amazing flavor and helps keep the liver juicy and soft while grilling.
+If you cannot find lamb tail fat, you can still make delicious liver kebabs without it.
 After threading the liver onto the skewers, simply brush them lightly with olive oil to help keep them moist.

-For the seasoning, we use only salt, cumin and pul biber (Turkish red pepper flakes).
+For the seasoning, we use only salt, cumin, and pul biber (Turkish red pepper flakes).
 Cumin is a must for liver, and we love sprinkling a little extra on top after grilling.
-Pul biber is optional, but we highly recommend it for a gentle heat and extra flavor.
+Pul biber is optional, but we highly recommend it for gentle heat and extra flavor.

 How to Make Liver Kebabs